thotro/arduino-dw1000/README.md

 General usage of the DW1000 library is depicted below.
 Please see the Arduino test example codes (described in the [project structure](../../wiki/Project-structure)) for more up-to-date and operational reference usage.

 At the moment the library contains two types:
+ * **DW1000:**
+ State: stable.
- * **DW1000:** The statically accessible entity to work with your modules.
+ The statically accessible entity to work with your modules.
 Offers a variety of configuration options and manages module states and actions.

+ * **DW1000Time:**
+ State: stable.
- * **DW1000Time:** Container entities that handle DW1000 specific timing values.
+ Container entities that handle DW1000 specific timing values.
 These are required to allow accurate timestamps and time based computations; they aid in avoiding potential precision and capacity problems of standard number formats in Arduino and basically are wrapper objects for 64-bit signed integer data types; most importantly they take care of all bit-to-time-and-distance (and vice versa) conversions.

+ * **DW1000Ranging:**
+ State: prototype.
- * **DW1000Ranging:** Contain all functions which allow to make the ranging protocole.
+ Contain all functions which allow to make the ranging protocole.

+ * **DW1000Device:**
+ State: prototype.
- * **DW1000Device:** Contain all informations (long address, short ephemeral address, DW1000Time of transition)  about a distant device (anchor or tag) on the same network.
+ Contain all informations (long address, short ephemeral address, DW1000Time of transition)  about a distant device (anchor or tag) on the same network.

+ * **DW1000Mac:**
+ State: prototype.
- * **DW1000Mac:** This class is a child of the DW1000Device class and allow to generate the MAC frame for his DW1000Device parent.
+ This class is a child of the DW1000Device class and allow to generate the MAC frame for his DW1000Device parent.

 ```Arduino